What's New (past 30 days)

 |---|---|---|---|

 | Ronald Charest and Marilou (Charest) Del Los Reyes Ronald's (Ron) first wife Marilou.
-Photo taken in southern California where they lived together from April 1986 to August 1989.
-At the time they met, Ron was stationed in San Diego with the Navy.
-At the time, Ron was living in a condominium in the community of Sierra Mesa.
+Photo taken in the Paradise Hills community of San Diego, California, where they lived together from April 1986 to August 1989.
+At the time they met, Ron was active-duty Navy, stationed in San Diego.
+Ron was living in a condominium in the community of Sierra Mesa.
 Ron met Marilou in February 1985.
-They started dating steady in November 1985, engaged in January 1986.
+They started dating steady in November 1985, became engaged in January 1986.
 In April 1986 they purchased a single-family house in the Paradise Hills community of San Diego.
 They married October 15, 1986.
-They lived there until August 1989, then left when Ronald was assigned to a three year tour in Naples, Italy.
-Upon returning to the US, they eventually settled down in Gautier, Mississippi. | 25 Mar 2026 | ||
+They lived in their Paradise Hills home until August 1989, then left when Ronald was assigned to a three year tour in Naples, Italy.
+Upon returning to the US, they eventually settled down in Gautier, Mississippi. | 5 May 2026 | ||

 Individuals